 Support for Anywhere, Anytime Communications

-From email platforms to text blasters, there are countless solutions for pushing information to a specific audience.
+From email platforms to mass SMS tools, there are countless solutions for pushing information to a specific audience.
 However, with emergency communications, you need the ability to not just send a message but ensure it is delivered to the right people, as quickly as possible.
 Given the unpredictable nature of emergencies, it’s also vital that employees be able to respond to messages to let you know their status and request help if needed.

 Here are some of the key features you should look for when evaluating options:

 - Two-way communication – find a solution that offers a dialogue.
 You need the information coming from those on the front lines as much as they need to hear from corporate.